iman-alii/DeVolks/README.md

 ![2022-07-21](https://user-images.githubusercontent.com/77646020/180219815-4deabc47-0d89-4e27-a62e-110a60f705a4.png)

 ## Challenges and Problems :
+- The button (LOGIN ALS ABONEE) was not visible yesterday while bulding the test so used the Services --> Login instead
 - Switching between iFrame to accept cookies and swich back to default frame
 - Using Automation entering a wrong or missing password for a registered account leads to 406 Not Found page
-- The button (LOGIN ALS ABONEE) was not visible yesterday while bulding the test so used the Services --> Login instead
-- There was an error "selenium / seleniumwire unknown error: cannot determine loading status from unknown error: unexpected command response" I googled it and found out that it's related to the driver version 103 so I downloaded manually the 104
+- There was an error "selenium / seleniumwire unknown error: cannot determine loading status from unknown error: unexpected command response" was fixed by upgrading the driver version from 103 to 104

 ## Improvements if I had more time:
 - CICD using GitHub Actions